CableSynth/circular-avoidance/README.md

 # Circular Avoidance

 ## Purpose
-To practice rust programming and work with graph building and path finding in a feild of circular objects
+To practice rust programming and work with graph building and path finding in a field of circular objects